 Yet it seems little to nothing about the forward has changed beyond a maturing and a narrowing of focus or honing of abilities since his days as a skinny teenager being turned away from clubs due to his stature, or lack thereof.
 The only difference today is that Lewandowski is the striker he always seemed to know he would be.

-The six consecutive Polish Player of the Year awards that sit on his humble mantel at home are a testament to both his undeniable quality and astounding longevity, while the records by which his outstanding career will one day be signposted ensure his name, as well as his tales of his many goals, will surely outlive the player himself.
+The seven consecutive Polish Player of the Year awards that sit on his humble mantel at home are a testament to both his undeniable quality and astounding longevity, while the records by which his outstanding career will one day be signposted ensure his name, as well as his tales of his many goals, will surely outlive the player himself.

 Such striking royalty, as he could surely claim to be today, perhaps requires an Order Orła Białego (Poland’s highest civilian order, the Order of the White Eagle) to be worn proudly on his chest in defiance of what few dissenters may still exist.
 Or, far more fitting for a man of Lewandowski’s modesty, the pride of his wife, children, teammates and country may be more than sufficient reward for his life’s work.